 McGrath is on the comic sidelines of a conceptual cocktail party populated by a jaded couple (Tony nominee Groener and Murray) and a younger, friskier pair (Scalera and Callaway).

-The production, featuring hits and lesser-known treasures by Tony Award winner Sondheim (Company, Follies, A Little Night Music, Sweeney Todd), launches the SCR 2009-10 season and plays to Oct.
+The production, featuring hits and lesser-known treasures by Tony Award winner Sondheim ( Company, Follies, A Little Night Music, Sweeney Todd), launches the SCR 2009-10 season and plays to Oct.
 11 on the Segerstrom Stage in Costa Mesa, CA.

 Nick DeGruccio directs and Dennis Castellano is musical director of Putting It Together.

+The show was devised by Stephen Sondheim and Julia McKenzie, and was first seen Off-Broadway and then (in a separately produced version) on Broadway.
 In the show, according to SCR, "a glamorous but slightly jaded couple, a starry-eyed younger couple and a savvy observer…sing more than 30 songs that reflect their lives, lifestyles and moods of the moment.
 Some of the songs will be familiar, some less so, a few were even cut from their original musical scores, but they are all sophisticated, smart and drop-dead droll.
 All, in other words, Sondheim."

 The creative team for Putting It Together is composed of Thomas Buderwitz (set design), Soojin Lee (costume design), Steven Young (lighting design), Drew Dalzell (sound design), Linda Sullivan Baity (dramaturg) and Jamie A. Tucker (stage manager).